AT Cycle 9

 Enrichment: 14, G66, G67

-HomeworkQuiz on center of mass, rotational kinematics, and tipping - Wednesday, November 1st.
-Finish all required problems you did not get to in class.
-It is very important that you do these required problems.
-Also, make sure that you're comfortable with Example 9-14 on page 223 of the Giancoli textbook.
+HomeworkQuiz on center of mass, rotational kinematics, and tipping - Wednesday, October 30th.
+Complete the required center of mass problems above.
 Try recreate the solution the problem from the 3rd and 4th video from last night independently.
 That means to write out your own solution without watching the video.
 The problem is to find the center of mass of a non-uniform rod length L where λ = kx3.
-Then, answer the following questions in a ✏️ Google Classroom assignment by Monday at 10pm.
+Then, answer the following questions in a ✏️ Google Classroom assignment by Monday, October 28th at 10pm.

 If you get stuck, rewatch the videos: